All these questions below – and more – are answered in detail in my FREE series. Sign up here!

 Before you become the next person in this ever-growing statistic, please think about the nature of your question for just a minute.
 How exactly am I supposed to answer it?!
 Not unlike the super-computer in Hitch Hiker’s Guide to the Galaxy, I feel compelled to reply with “42” to this question, as if it is a question about the secret to life, the universe, and everything.

-This blog is comprised of lessons learned since I embraced this lifestyle in late 2006 and sold everything I owned.
+This website is comprised of lessons learned since I embraced this lifestyle in late 2006 and sold everything I owned.
 It is an evolving process, as I have made a few mistakes along the way (okay, maybe more than a few), and in turn had my own share of successes.
 My situation is not what yours will be, nor the next person’s.